kevinslin/seed-xkcd/vault/xkcd.so-it-has-come-to-this.md

   license: Creative Commons 2.5
 ---
 !['Come to what?'
 'You.
 Me.
 This moment.'](https://imgs.xkcd.com/comics/so_it_has_come_to_this.png)
+> "So It Has Come To This", by Randall Munroe, licensed under Creative Commons Attribution-NonCommercial 2.5 License

 ## Transcript
 Person: We ran out of cat food.